Belmont Park 2015 Spring/Summer Meet

 Breakfast at Belmont

-Schedule Note: No Breakfast at Belmont on Belmont Stakes Day - June 7 or June 8.
-No tram ride Memorial Day, Monday May 26, May 31, or July 12 & 13.
+Schedule Note: No Breakfast at Belmont on Belmont Stakes Day.
+No tram ride Memorial Day.
 The optional quick-service breakfast is available through 9:30 a.m in the trackside Belmont Cafe located on the 1st floor of Clubhouse.

 Breakfast Admission & Parking: Free